 Private Pregnancy Care

-- Private Pregnancy Care is available from our Sheffield and Lincolnshire centres.
+- Private Pregnancy Care is available from our Sheffield (BMI Thornbury Hospital) centre.

 - Private deliveries are all performed at the Jessop Wing in Sheffield.

 - Whatever your choice of birth or antenatal care, we are here to support you throughout.
 We act as facilitators and supporters of your choice.

 We have 4 options for Pregnancy Care available

 What style of Antenatal care would be offered?

 We are a small team of consultant obstetricians offering private pregnancy care.
 The standard package includes:

 - Regular antenatal visits from 24 weeks onwards